NAL-SupportTeam/NECCS-NAL-Automation/README.md

 $ vi /home/ansible/nal/group_vars/all/common.yml
 ```

-4-5 Update the initial data for NAL DB
+4-5 Update the initial data for NAL DB.

 4-5-1 Copy and extract the initial data archive for NAL DB into an arbitrary directory.
 ```